Mysurii/File-converter/README.md

 3. Click "Convert" to start the conversion process.
 4. Download your converted file(s) once the process is complete.

-## Technologies Used

-- Frontend: NextJS
-- Backend: [Backend technology stack, if applicable]
-- Libraries/Frameworks: [List any relevant libraries or frameworks used]

 ## How to run

 If you want to run Convertly locally, follow these steps: